Enrollment to kindergarten and schools

 Can I keep my child enrolled in the Ukrainian education system online?

 • Enrolment in Hungarian schools does not, per se, hinder or exclude refugee children from Ukraine from remaining enrolled in online education according to the curriculum of Ukraine.
-In fact, community feedback has shown this form of learning remains popular: In Hungary, 37% were also following the Ukrainian curriculum online while attending Hungarian schools, while 16% were exclusively following the Ukrainian curriculum online.
+In fact, community feedback has shown that this form of learning remains popular: In Hungary, 40% of refugees asked reported that they were also following the Ukrainian curriculum online while attending Hungarian schools, while 13% were exclusively following the Ukrainian curriculum online.

 If my child is solely enrolled in Ukrainian distance schooling and/or afterschool programs, is it fulfilling his/her educational obligations in Hungary?

-• No, informal educational programs[1] and online learning are not accepted and do not interchange with mandatory schooling in Hungary.
+• No, informal educational programs (Educational programs happening outside of the school-based learning system such as afterschool programs, catch-up classes or other educational programs offered by organizations, non-recognized as educational institutions) and online learning are not accepted and do not interchange with mandatory schooling in Hungary.

 • Some organizations offer face-to-face education in line with the Ukrainian curriculum, taught by Ukrainian teachers.
 It is important to check if these educational programs are recognized by the Hungarian authorities as well as by the Ukrainian Ministry of Education and Science.
-Additionally, funding for some of these schools is limited in certain cases, or funding may be discontinued, forcing them to cease their activities sooner or later.
+Additionally, there can be a risk that funding for some of these schools becomes limited in certain cases, or funding may be discontinued, forcing them to cease their activities sooner or later.

 • You should evaluate the quality and continuity of these education options before considering them for your children.
 When complementary forms of education are considered in addition to education in the national school system, you should ensure that any learning that takes place is recognized and rewarded with official grades or certificates to protect against their children losing out on credentials and to avoid a lack of documentation on academic achievement and skills.